CSB-book/CSB/good_code/solutions/Jiang2013_pseudo.md

 3. Repeat the procedure for all taxa.

 	**Hints**: this is why having written a function is really good.
-Simply extract all taxa names from the list, and launch the function for each.
+You need to extract all taxa names from the list, and launch the function for each taxon.